elementary-Inc/blog/_posts/2021/2021-11-30-elementary-os-6-odin-updates-november-2021.md

 ## The Desktop

-We spent a lot of time working on improvements and new features across the desktop—from quick window switching and animations to new search functionality and improved indicator designs.
+We spent a lot of time working on improvements and new features across the desktop, from quick window switching and animations to new search functionality and improved indicator designs.

 ### Quick Window Switching

 Let's start with possibly the most obvious update to elementary OS this month: the redesigned <kbd>Alt</kbd><kbd>Tab</kbd> quick window switcher.

 Previously, quick window switching re-used the dock to show which app windows you'd switch between, and dimmed out the rest of the desktop to highlight just the newly-focused window.
 However, over time and based on a lot of real world feedback, we found that looking down at the dock—or even across physical space to the primary display in the case of multi-display users—was less intuitive and overloaded the dock's purpose.
-Dimming the desktop and visually focusing windows also meant a lot of flashing if you switched quickly, which was inelegant at best, and could be an accessibility issue for people with certain types of photo-sensitivity.
+Dimming the desktop and visually focusing windows also meant a lot of flashing if you switched quickly which was inelegant at best, and could be an accessibility issue for people with certain types of photo-sensitivity.
 Thanks to [Aral Balkan](https://ar.al/2021/11/08/my-three-month-long-elementary-os-6-upgrade-adventure-in-three-parts-part-1-catts/), we kicked off a project to rework quick window switching—and the initial work has been released this month!

 <figure class="half" markdown="1">
 ![Old](/images/{{ page.slug }}/gala-old.gif)